thomas-basham/algo-visualizer/README.md

 Algo Visualizer is a production-minded educational web app for exploring algorithms and data structures through synchronized, event-driven playback.
 Algorithm engines emit semantic events, reducers turn those events into UI state, and feature modules stay isolated so new labs can be added without rewriting the shell.

-## Portfolio Summary
+## Project Summary

-This project is positioned as a full product build, not just a visualization demo.
 The main technical idea is a shared event-driven playback architecture: algorithms emit semantic events, reducers derive frame state, and the UI stays focused on rendering metrics, explanations, pseudocode, and visual highlights.
 That design is what lets the same app support sorting comparisons, search walkthroughs, data structure operations, and graph traversal without collapsing into route-specific animation code.

-If you want copy for your portfolio site, resume, GitHub profile, or interviews, see [docs/portfolio-kit.md](docs/portfolio-kit.md).

 ## Features